JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 This is the first user-friendly toolbox to combine state-of-the-art differential equations and neural networks seamlessly together.
 The blog post will also show why the flexibility of a full differential equation solver suite is necessary for doing this properly.
-With the ability to solve fuse neural networks seemlessly with ODEs, SDEs, DAEs, DDEs, stiff equations, and different methods for adjoint sensitivity calculations, this is a large generalization of the neural ODEs work and will allow researchers to better explore the problem
+With the ability to fuse neural networks seemlessly with ODEs, SDEs, DAEs, DDEs, stiff equations, and different methods for adjoint sensitivity calculations, this is a large generalization of the neural ODEs work and will allow researchers to better explore the problem